Distinctive, welcoming, fascinating - Turkey is a country that for centuries has been a crossroads between the exotic East and ancient Europe.

 Fly to Istanbul where you will be met by our representative and transferred to your hotel for one night.
 Late arrivals may have the welcome briefing the following morning.

 Your first stop today is the ancient Homerian city of Troy, famous for being attacked in ancient times by Greek rivals hiding inside the giant wooden 'Trojan Horse'.
 The site, excavated in 1871, actually displays nine ancient metropolises, dating back to 3000BC.
 Later, head to the lovely Bay of Edremit, and admire the distant views of blue mountains on the Greek island Lesbos, before travelling through forests of pine and Valonia oak to the bustling Aegean port of Izmir for an orientation drive which will include the Karsiyaka district.
 Then it's on to the popular seaside resort of Kusadasi for two nights.
 Includes Breakfast, Dinner

 Travel past Aydin and enter the area known as the 'Greek Meander', the most fertile region in Turkey.
 Your first stop is for optional sightseeing at the ancient site of Aphrodisias.
 Later, drive past Denizli, at the foot of Mount Gokbel, to Pamukkale, the amazing 'Cotton Castle'.
 Marvel at the extraordinary white terraces, formed over the centuries by water cascading down the hillside and visit the ancient archaeological site of Hierapolis.
 Continue to your hotel in the Denizli area for one night.
-(B, D)
+Includes Breakfast, Dinner

 Drive to the shores of the Sea of Marmara for a short ferry crossing on the Izmit Bay to the exotic city of Istanbul, straddling both Europe and Asia.
 The included sightseeing tour with a local guide includes visits to the Roman Hippodrome and the stunning Blue Mosque.
 This evening, why not join the optional dinner and traditional Turkish entertainment?
 Includes Breakfast

 Istanbul was founded in 600BC and is a mesmerising city with intricate architecture, ancient mosques and colourful bazaars brimming with pedlars and stalls selling almonds, pistachios, iced drinks and black coffee.
 The day is yours to explore the city at leisure or perhaps join the optional excursions to sail in a private boat on the Bosphorus or enjoy an afternoon's historical tour.
-(B)
+Includes Breakfast

 The itinerary may have changed.
 The itinerary for this date is now displayed above.